Paid Family Caregiver Indiana: Get Paid Caring for a Loved one in Indiana

 Understanding Medicaid Waivers

-Medicaid Waivers are exemptions to the standard Medicaid regulations that empower states to introduce programs extending beyond traditional Medicaid coverage.
-Each state offers at least one waiver designed to facilitate payments to family caregivers.
+Medicaid Waivers are exemptions to the standard Medicaid regulations that allow states to provide additional coverage byeone traditional Medicaid coverage.
+Good news is that each state offers at least one waiver designed to facilitate payments to family caregivers!

 In Indiana, family caregivers can take advantage of the following Medicaid waivers: